depositec/udp-reflector/readme.txt

 -------
 udp_reflector is licensed under the GNU GPL 3.0.

-Original source code was available from the Subversion repository at the project's homepage: http://code.google.com/p/udp-reflector/
+Original source code was forked from the Subversion repository at the project's homepage: http://code.google.com/p/udp-reflector/ The fork is available at: https://github.com/depositec/udp-reflector

 Required software
 -----------------